I Am Sober is a free app that helps you get some control back in your life.

-Many people assume that heroin aids sleep, as it makes people feel incredibly drowsy.
+Many people assume that heroin aids sleep, as it causes drowsiness.
 However, this is not the case.
 Heroin users may feel lethargic, but they are unable to get quality sleep.
 Here are a few ways that heroin affects sleep:

-Disrupted sleep cycle: Heroin use makes it much harder for people to enter into deep sleep and completely blocks the REM sleep stage.
-This means that their minds and bodies are not able to be refreshed and they are likely unable to dream.
+Disrupted sleep cycle: Heroin use makes it much harder for people to enter into deep sleep.
+Heroin completely blocks REM sleep.
+This means that their minds and bodies are not able to be refreshed and they are often unable to dream.

 Poor sleep quality: Because heroin users are constantly in a state of light sleep, their sleep is very poor quality.
-It is not regenerative, rejuvenating, or refreshing at all.
+It is not regenerative, rejuvenating, or refreshing.

 Insomnia: In a study conducted by UCLA, people addicted to heroin produced 50% more narcolepsy-fighting neurons than those who didn’t use heroin.
 This is a leading factor as to why heroin users find it so hard to fall asleep- despite being exhausted.
 Insomnia is one of the most common side effects of both heroin use and heroin withdrawal.

 How heroin affects the different levels of sleep

 Stages 1-4 are considered non-rapid eye movement (NREM) sleep and stage 5 is considered rapid eye movement (REM) sleep.

 Stages 1 and 2 are meant to be light sleep, while stages 3 and 4 are deep sleep, and stage 5 (REM sleep) is deep and regenerative.

 Heroin use mostly affects stages 3, 4, and 5.